The 7 Biggest Nutrition Myths

 3. Low-Fat Foods Are Good For You

 Extract the fats from a certain food – you have also taken out its taste.
 Yes, food without fat doesn’t have any taste.
-To compensate for the lack of fats, food manufacturers add things like sugar, corn syrup or artificial sweeteners like aspartame.
-You probably know that consuming higher quantities of sugar is unhealthy, but what you didn’t know is that artificial sweeteners are even more hazardous to your health.
+To compensate for the lack of fats, food manufacturers add substances like sugar, corn syrup or artificial sweeteners like aspartame.

 4. Eating Fat Will Make You Fat